 git checkout master git fetch origin master

 The git checkout command makes us navigate to the “master” branch. git fetch allows us to retrieve the latest version of our remote repository.

 We can create a commit with the changes we made to our master branch in the original repository:

 git add README.md git commit -m "feat: Make changes to README"

 We have added the README.md file to the staging area.
 We then created a commit.
 Our commit message is “feat: Make changes to README”.
 This commit is presently stored on our local branch.

 Then, we can run git push to push our code:

 Upon running this command, the code in our local repository will be pushed to our remote repository.
 Because we checked if our code was up-to-date before we pushed our code, there should be no errors returned by the git push command.

 The git push command is used to “push” the changes from a local Git repository to a remote repository.
-Once you push your changes to a remote repository, everyone who is working on the codebase will be able to see the contributions you have made.
+Everyone who is working on a codebase will be able to see the contributions you have made once they are pushed.

 This tutorial discussed the basics of pushing code and how to use the git push command.
 Now you’re ready to start pushing your code to a remote Git repository like a Git master!